onaio/onadata/docs/profiles.rst

 when the app providing the webhook has acknowledged that it has recieved the user email verification notification from onadata.
 It will redirect to onadata's homepage by default.

+If you'd prefer a custom verification url in the email, set the ``VERIFICATION_URL`` settings variable with the custom url.
+The ``verification_key`` will be appended to the url as a query param.